Football in Lithuania

-Football is one of the top two most popular sports in Lithuania by the quantity of active sportsmen.
+Football is one of the top two most popular sports Lithuania by the quantity of active sportsmen.
 However, with only 52,000 match spectators a year (2019) in all top league matches, it falls far behind country's most popular sport, basketball.
 Other variations of football like futsal, 5-a-side to 8-a-side football, beach soccer have become fairly popular as well.

 The former Soviet republic made their return as an independent football nation in 1992.
 In the qualification for the Euro 2004, Lithuania held Germany to a 1–1 draw in Germany and won against Scotland.
 In the qualification for Euro 2008 they played away to the 2006 World Cup winners Italy and drew 1–1.
 They also defeated Romania 3–0 in Lithuania, in another shock performance.

 History

 In 1922 in Lithuania first local soccer championships began, largest ones being in Kaunas, Klaipėda and Šiauliai counties.
 Since 1931 a country-wide soccer championships were held regularly each year.

 During soviet occupation, some Lithuanian soccer clubs participated in USSR football championship, whereas others chose to play in Lithuanian SSR league.
 After regaining the independence in 1991, the Lithuanian football league system was restored.

+According to a television audience survey, the group stage broadcasts of the 2010 FIFA World Cup from South Africa were viewed by approximately 80% of Lithuania's population, 74% of Estonia's population and 64% of Latvia's population.
+Lithuania recorded the highest viewership percentage among the Baltic states.